pnnl/hexwatershed/docs/application/application.rst

 HexWatershed (as well as its submodule **PyFlowline**) uses two **JSON** files (main and basin) as the configuration files.

 Main configuration
 ##################

+The main configuration JSON file contains the domain scale parameters.
+Each domain may contain one or more basins.

 .. list-table:: Main configuration JSON file
    :widths: 25 25 25 25